IgniteUI/igniteui-docfx/en/components/grids_templates/column_selection.md

 - **$row-selected-hover-background** - sets the color of the hovered cell or bunch of cells.

 #### Using CSS Variables
-The last step is to pass the custom `igx-grid` theme.
+The last step is to include the custom `igx-grid` theme.

 ```scss
 @include igx-css-vars($custom-grid-theme)